Accelerated Computations of Sensitivities for xVA: Introduction

 {\cite{GrzelakColl} studied stochastic collocation techniques to improve the efficiency in sampling from random distributions, and showed optimality of quadrature interpolation nodes for (normally distributed) interest rates with respect to the $L^2$-norm.
 In \cite{grzelak2022sparse} the approximation of portfolio valuations with sparse grids in a multi-dimensional setting is considered.}

-In this article, we extend the stochastic-collocation-based approach of exposure simulation to the calculation of expected exposure sensitivities at high numerical efficiency.
+{Here}, we extend the stochastic-collocation-based approach of exposure simulation to the calculation of {expected exposure sensitivities} at high numerical efficiency.
 We consider the calculation of interest-rate sensitivities, in particular the sensitivity with respect to market quotes used in the construction of the yield curve.
-These sensitivities are typically obtained from difference quotients, where the evaluation under a particular market shock is compared to the evaluation under normal, unshocked market conditions, so-called bump-and-revalue schemes {(see, for example, \cite{green2015xva})}.
-For each market shock, such a scheme demands the full amount of exact portfolio valuations, which effectively multiplies the numerical effort by the number of market shocks considered.
+These sensitivities are typically obtained from difference quotients, where the valuation under a particular {market shock} is compared to the valuation under normal, {unshocked} market conditions, so-called bump-and-revalue schemes {(see, for example, \cite{green2015xva})}. \footnote{{In this article, ``sensitivity'' refers to the effect on the expected exposure induced by small changes to the term structure of interest rates.
+It can be thought of as a particular type of derivative, which is approximated by difference quotients.
+Then, ``shocked'' and ``unshocked'' valuations refer to the function valuations with and without shifted parameters, respectively.
+A comprehensive description of the procedure is provided in \Cref{sec:yieldcurvesensi}.}} For each market shock, such a scheme demands the full amount of exact portfolio valuations, which effectively multiplies the numerical effort by the number of market shocks considered.

 Many attempts to manage this complexity are based on novel techniques, such as Adjoint Algorithmic Differentiation \citep{Capriotti2017, Huge2017} or neural-network-based xVA engines \citep{Gnoatto2020}.
-However, such methods require substantial overhead in their implementation.
-The approach introduced in this article can be seamlessly integrated into standard Monte Carlo exposure simulations and merely requires the implementation of a polynomial interpolation scheme. {We construct approximations over quadrature nodes, which can be explicitly computed based on the moments of the underlying risk factor distribution.
-This approach automatically resolves the challenge of finding a suitable interpolation domain.}
+However, such methods require substantial overhead in their implementation, {whereas} the approach introduced in this article can be seamlessly integrated into standard Monte Carlo exposure simulations and merely requires the implementation of a polynomial interpolation scheme.